 For the best chance of success, you should live with people who support your efforts to avoid alcohol.
 Some programs offer housing options for people with alcohol problems.
 Depending on your needs and the programs that are available:

-How well a person with alcoholism or alcohol abuse does depends on whether they can successfully cut back or stop drinking.
+How well a person does depends on whether they can successfully cut back or stop drinking.

 It may take several tries to stop drinking for good.
-If you are struggling to quit, don’t give up hope.
+If you are struggling to quit, do not give up hope.
 Getting treatment, if needed, along with support and encouragement from support groups and those around you can help you remain sober.

 Alcohol use also increases your risk for violence.